Midweek UUpdate (published every Wednesday)

 The people in these groups need your help and support.
 Click here for more information or see Kathy Kremer.

 One of the important aspects of a church service is sharing our joys, concerns and sorrows with one another.
-We encourage you to click here if you wish to share.
+We encourage you to click hereto contact the Volunteer Desk if you wish to share.
 Emails received by 10:00am Sunday will be included in Sunday’s service.

 Need Help?
-The Volunteer Desk will begin monitoring at 10:30am.
+The Volunteer Desk will begin monitoring at 10am on Sunday morning.
 Sign in online early to make sure you’re all set up.

 Opportunities for Sharing: Donations and Pledges